NateRiz/Streaky/CONTRIBUTING.rst

 If you are proposing a feature:

 * Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
+* Keep the scope as narrow as possible to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)